Submissions for the 2019 Women Filmmakers: Immigrant Stories series in Staten Island are now open!

 Screenings are at community locations in Queens and followed by Q&As with the filmmakers and receptions featuring local foods sourced from neighborhood businesses and connected with cultures presented in the films.
 All screenings are free and open to the public.

 The series also includes a one-day production workshop for immigrant and first-generation women taught by professionals from Third World Newsreel at Maspeth Town Hall.
 The participants learn media production techniques as they create their own documentary short, which is then screened at a future NYWIFT program.

 In 2015 NYWIFT debuted Immigrant Women: Sharing Our Voices Through Film, as it was then titled, to audience acclaim with highly attended screening events, funded by City Council Member Elizabeth Crowley.
 The series returned in 2016, and then expanded from its original five screenings to ten in its 2017 incarnation.

 The program is curated by Easmanie Michel.
-Submissions are currently closed, but please check back in 2019 for updates.
 Email email@example.com with questions.